poetapp/documentation/rdd/separate-file-uploads.md

 #### Issuer

-We need to setup frost-api to have its own Identity claim, and public/private keys that pertain to that identity.
-Frost will then create an issuer from its private key.
+Frost will need to provide an issuer.
+The issuer will be created from frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim)

-#### Signed
+#### Signing

-The claim now needs to be signed by and Identity claims privateKey.
+The claim needs to be signed by with frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim)

 #### Author